SGpp/DisCoTec/examples/selalib_distributed/README.md

 ### Run Selalib+DisCoTec example

-* update combination technique parameters in `ctparam`, selalib parameters in `template/param.nml` (be careful with `haveDiagnosticsTask` -- it interpolates onto `lmax` to do the diagnostics, which can be extremely costly)
+* set combination technique parameters in `ctparam`, selalib parameters in `template/param.nml`.
+Be careful with `haveDiagnosticsTask` -- it interpolates onto `lmax` to do the diagnostics, which can be extremely costly.
+  In this example, the `basis` parameter can take on the values of `hat_periodic`, `fullweighting_periodic`, or `biorthogonal_periodic`.
 * load dependencies and run with mpi, like shown in `sbatch.sh` -- the number of MPI tasks has to match the process group number and size in `ctparam`.
   Without modification, this should look similar to